davinaleong/proj-davdevs-2024/src/pages/projects/bible-api.md

 draft: 0
 ---

-I wanted to build an API project to sharpen my skills.
-I also wanted to learn how to deploy an API.
-This project has 2 parts: the CMS and API.
-The CMS for users to update the database, and the API to request the data stored in the database.
-I decided to use the Bible as a theme for this project as I have an understanding of the Bible structure.
+In my pursuit of skill enhancement, I developed a Bible API project using PHP and [Laravel](https://laravel.com/).
+The project, hosted on Linode, comprises two integral parts: a Content Management System (CMS) and the API.
+The CMS facilitates database updates for users, while the API efficiently retrieves stored data.
+Choosing the Bible as the thematic core allowed me to align the project with a familiar structure.

-This is an ongoing project.
-I have yet to setup the domain and HTTPS.
-This project is built in Laravel and is deployed on [Linode](https://www.linode.com/) using [Laravel Forge](https://forge.laravel.com/).
-This project includes testing with Laravel's integration of [PHPUnit](https://phpunit.de/).
+This remains an ongoing endeavor, with pending tasks such as domain setup and HTTPS implementation.
+Leveraging Laravel and deploying on [Linode](https://www.linode.com/) via [Laravel Forge](https://forge.laravel.com/), the project adheres to industry standards.
+Rigorous testing is incorporated using Laravel's integrated [PHPUnit](https://phpunit.de/) for robust functionality.